csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 - OOCSS
 ---

-A question that often gets asked of OOCSS is ‘What happens when an object changes?’.
+A question that often gets asked of OOCSS is <q>What happens when an object changes?</q>.
 That is to say, if you have a basic object that underpins a dozen different components, what happens when changing that object will favourably impact one component, but negatively impact the other 11?
 With so much abstracted and shared CSS, simple changes to a base object can have massive ramifications